-add a No Action to a robot program

-I/O Input

-- 2. Select the analogue or digital input - 3.
-Add additional configuration

-Add Action

-This node allows you to add a program node if a specific Until condition is met.
+add a No Action to a robot program 1.
+When you have added the Until command, tap the 2.
+Select the analogue or digital input 3.
+Add additional configuration Add Action This node allows you to add a program node if a specific Until condition is met.
 You can also add an additional action to be executed right after an Until command.

-Until Tool Contact can engage the gripping action of a gripper tool.
+Example Until Tool Contact can engage the gripping action of a gripper tool.
 If no Action is defined, then program execution continues to the next program node in the Program Tree.

-Add a No Action after an Until command

-- Tap the

-- 2. Select a node from the Node List to be added immediately after the Until command

-- 3. Configure the node you just added
+Add a No Action after an Until command Add Action 1.
+Tap the 2.
+Select a node from the Node List to be added immediately after the Until command 3.
+Configure the node you just added